faithhunja/Hamoye-DataScience-Internship/README.md

-This repository contains code from the various sprints of this internship.
+This repository contains code from the various sprints of the Hamoye Data Science internship 2020, data engineering track.